 However, there are some drawbacks to consider when it comes to clay tiles.
 The cost of purchasing and installing clay tiles is far higher than other materials like shingles or slate; while they might look more impressive up front, the long-term cost should be taken into account.
 In addition, it can take much longer to install clay tiles than other types of roofing material.

 Laying down a high-quality clay tile roof requires technical expertise and experienced labor – if not done properly, unqualified installation can lead to structural damage during extreme weather conditions such as heavy snowfall or strong winds.
-As always, it’s important to research and find reputable contractors who specialize in clay tile roofing in order to maximize the longevity and integrity of your roof.
+As always, it’s important to research and find reputable roofing contractors who specialize in clay tile roofing to maximize the longevity and integrity of your roof.

 Clay tile roofs represent a premium option that carries many benefits – just be sure that you’re prepared with the right information before you commit.
 With that being said, let’s move on to explore another option in roofing – metal tiles – which offers its own advantages and disadvantages worthy of consideration.